What to Put on Mosquito Bites for Babies?

 Do Mosquitoes Prefer Certain Types of Blood?

 Although mosquitoes aren’t the pickiest eaters in the world, they do prefer some blood types more than others.
 Mosquitoes can smell a person’s blood type before taking a bite.
-Those of us with Type O blood, for instance, are a particularly tasty treat.
+Those of us with Type O blood, for instance, are a particularly tasty treat for a female mosquito.
 Pregnant women also seem to get more mosquito bites than other people.
 And anyone who sweats a lot may produce pheromones that attract mosquitoes.
+It’s like ringing the dinner bell for mosquitoes.
+Come and get me!

-But even if these factors don’t apply to you, you’re still not shielded.
+But even if these factors don’t apply to you, you’re still on the menu.
 Whenever a female mosquito feels the urge to feed, she will seek out the easiest target.
-Since people are often the largest mammals in their area, they are easier to bite.
+Since people are often the largest mammals in their area, we are easier to bite.
 Mosquitoes are also attracted to humans because people emit more carbon dioxide than many other animals.
-Mosquitoes have a receptor that detects carbon dioxide.
+Mosquitoes have a receptor that detects carbon dioxide, helping them to hunt and locate their next meal.

 Other Food Sources for Mosquitoes